-Steuart is active as arranger and composer, and as co-founder of the German Brass Ensemble was the original solo trumpeter of that world-acclaimed quintet and later large brass ensemble, recording and tour world wide from 1979-1987.
+Steuart is active as arranger and composer, and as co-founder of the German Brass Ensemble was the original Solo trumpeter of that world-acclaimed Large Ensemble, recording and tour world wide from 1979-1987.

 He is the founder and current musical director of the Munich Brass Ensemble (since 1983), the Deutsche Kammersolisten / German Chamber Soloists String Orchestra (since 1989) and the European Baroque Soloists (since 1991) and in 1999 he founded the Prince Bishop of Wuerzburg’s Wind Ensemble, an 18-member Large Brass Ensemble which includes 8 trumpets (from piccolo to bass trumpet) 3 trombones, 3 horns, 2 tubas, timpani and percussion, with which he performs music from the Renaissance to the Modern idiom on both Historical and Modern instruments.